j-schumann/symfony-addons/README.md

 ### Using the MonologAssertsTrait

-For use with an symfony project using the monolog-bundle.
+For use with an Symfony project using the monolog-bundle.

 Include the trait in your testcase and call `prepareLogger` before triggering the action that should create logs and use `assertLoggerHasMessage` afterwards to check